On the home page, graders can track what tickets they need to grade as well as gain a better understanding of where their assignments are coming from.

-The Home page can be found in the top bar as outlined above.
+The QA Assignment page can be found in the top bar, as outlined above.
 If you are having trouble finding this page, your MaestroQA Admin may not have enabled this feature.
 If you are interested in using this feature, let your MaestroQA Admin know!

 Welcome to the Home page!

-Upon first opening the Home page, you will can toggle the time range to adjust what assignments you wish to focus on.
+Upon first opening the QA Assignments page, you can toggle the time range to adjust what assignments you wish to focus on.